|

 do boys play video

 games because it’s empowering?
-No—boys play
+No. Boys

 video games because it’s fun.
-And so is fucking.
-The only true empowerment
+And

 will come when women feel